SAMC Cancer Facts

 - Breast cancer is the most prevalent cancer among women, regardless of race.

 - More than one million cases of nonmelanoma skin cancer will be diagnosed this year.

-- About 77 percent of all cancers are diagnosed in patients aged 55 or older.
+- About 77 percent of all cancers are diagnosed in patients age 55 or older.

-- For children aged 14 and younger, the most common cancers are leukemias.
+- For children ages 14 and younger, the most common cancers are leukemias.
 Today, more than 80 percent of children diagnosed with leukemia survive.

 - Fewer than 5 percent of adults diagnosed with cancer will participate in a clinical trial.
 Lung, breast, prostate and colon cancers have the highest number of clinical trials devoted to them -- more than 40 percent of all clinical trials.

 - More than 30 percent of cancer could be prevented.
 Tobacco use, alcohol use, poor diet and physical inactivity have been shown to provide increased risk in developing cancer.

 - The five year relative survival rate for female breast cancer patients has improved from 63 percent in the early 1960s to 90 percent today.